 - X-ray in psoriatic arthritis may show periarticular osteolysis.

-HLA testing not normally done (high false-negative rate).
+HLA testing is not normally done (high false-negative rate).

 - Physical therapy: education, physiotherapy, hydrotherapy and occupational therapy.